alex1115alex/Wearables-Telescope/README.md

 ### Some things I've learned, and problems I encountered:

-* The Adafruit_GFX library has no built-in way to horizontally flip the output
+* The Adafruit_GFX library has no built-in way to horizontally flip the output, opting to have that feature added by the display driver's library
+* * ESP_8_BIT_Composite_Video (my display library) does NOT have this feature
 * Adafruit_GFX draws things like lines/shapes/etc using the drawPixel function
 * It ALSO draws text using the drawPixel function*

 From reading that, you would thing we could just reverse the x coordinates in the drawPixel function, right?
 WRONG!
-As it turns out, the drawPixel function is only used for text using the default font+size, which is far too small to be readable.
+As it turns out, the drawPixel function is ONLY used for text using the default font + size, which is far too small to be readable.
 Plus, being stuck on 1 font size would be awful.

 If you dig into the Adafruit_GFX library, non-default text is drawn to the screen directly in the drawChar function, which basically means that you get some funky effects when trying to reverse the x coordinates; you'll still get the normal characaters, just printed in reverse.
 As such, I went online and found a horizontally mirrored Sans font, and converted that to a format the Adafruit_GFX library could read.
 The mirrored font looks fine before flipping the pixels, but caused some graphical errors once flipped.

-So, I scrapped the flipping idea and went with something even more hacky: make a wrapper for the videoOut.print(text) function that reverses the string before calling print.
+So, I scrapped the flipping idea and went with something even more hacky: make a wrapper for the videoOut.print(text) function that reverses the string before calling print, AND handles text wrapping in reverse - manually.
 In other words, screw screen mirroring - I'll just print everything backwards with a reversed font.

-Ah,
-* When text is NOT drawn using the defaults, it draws the text to the sc
+## The shell

+The new shell is awesome 90% of the time.
+It's basically the original except made to be as small as possible (form fit to the parts), and built around a 3D model of the original Google Glass frame.
+Unfortunately, the piece that holds the glasses on your nose (I'll call it the "nose stick") broke off in class which prompted me to make some adjustments afterwards.
+First and obviously - reenforcing the nose sticks - which was stupidly easy.

+The other problem was the device being all one piece.
+In the original new shell, if anything broke, the entire thing (besides the viewfinder) would need to be reprinted.
+Now, the viewfinder, computer module, and glasses are three separate parts held together by the M4 screw.
+Awesome!